benpaullamb/clone-all/README.md

 # Clone All

 Clones all of my repos.
-Requires the GitHub & Git CLIs.
+Requires the GitHub CLI.